• Skip to primary navigation

 I found that the Linen Talc had some brownish strands woven into it that I didn’t love while the Zuma White is a great creamy-but-not-to0-creamy-white:

-I ordered it in the Zuma White and have been super happy with my purchase – it’s a great looking upholstered bed for the price:
+I ordered it in the Zuma White and have been super happy with my purchase!
+I’s a great looking upholstered bed for the price and works so well with my other neutral home decor in this space:

 Guest Room Sources: Mirror over Bed | Upholstered Wingback Bed | Quilt | Pillows & duvet cover – no longer available | White Bedside USB Lamps | Round Wood Beaded Tray | Clock | Folding camp stools